 How much does it cost to build a deck?

-Plenty of factors can impact the overall cost to build a deck, including:
+Not all decks are created equal.
+Plenty of elements impact the price to build a deck, including:

 - Whether your deck is self-installed or professionally installed

 The bigger you want your deck to be, the bigger you should make your budget.
+The average cost per square foot is around $10 to $30, according to HomeGuide.
 A deck under 200 square feet could cost as little as $3,000, HomeAdvisor data shows, while a deck that’s more than 500 square feet averages a much higher $24,000, and can climb as high as $45,000.

 What your deck is made out of plays a major role in how much your deck will cost.
-In fact, materials will likely make up half the total project cost.
-Here’s a rundown of the average price per square foot for some of the most popular construction materials:
+In fact, materials can often make up half the total project expense.

 |Fiberglass and composite (including vinyl and PVC)||$12-$22|